northeastern-rc/rc-public-documentation/docs/source/using-discovery/slurm.md

 :::

 **Job request: one node with additional memory**
 The default memory per allocated core is 1GB.
 If calculations attempt to access more memory than allocated, Slurm automatically terminates the job.
 Request a specific amount of memory in the job script if calculations require more than the default.
 The example script below requests 100GB of memory (`--mem=100G`).
-Use one capital letter to abbreviate the unit of memory (K, M, G, T) with the `--mem=` option, as that is what Slurm expects to see:
+Use one capital letter to abbreviate the unit of memory (`K`, `M`, `G`, `T`) with the `--mem=` option, as that is what Slurm expects to see:

 :::{code} bash
 #!/bin/bash